cmusatyalab/elijah-openstack/README.md

 guidance](http://devstack.org/guides/single-machine.html)).

     > $ cd ~
-    > $ adduser stack
+    > $ sudo echo "$USER ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers
     > $ git clone https://github.com/openstack-dev/devstack.git
-    > $ sudo echo "stack ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers

-    Log out current user, and login with stack account.

     > $ cd devstack
     > $ cp samples/local.conf local.conf
     > (Modify configuration if you need.
-Details are at [here](http://devstack.org/guides/single-machine.html)).
+Details are at [here](http://docs.openstack.org/developer/devstack/guides/single-machine.html#run-devstack)).
     > $ ./stack.sh

-    Please make sure that all the functions of OpenStack is working by connecting to OpenStack Web interface
+    Please make sure that all the OpenStack funtionality is working by connecting to OpenStack Web interface (http://localhost/).

+    If the vanilla OpenStack does not work, please check apache2 and keystone-all process and manually run them, if they are not running.

 4. Finally, install cloudlet OpenStack extension